 Each year, an evaluation of the academic impact of the ESS is produced by Core Scientific Team (CST) member, Brina Malnar (University of Ljubljana).
-In-depth analysis of publications listed on Google Scholar and in the ESS Bibliography lead to an annual report that assesses the use of our data in academic publications.
+In-depth analysis of academic publications listed on Google Scholar and the ESS Bibliography informs this annual report.

-In order to evaluate the academic impact of the ESS, this monitoring provides:
+In order to evaluate the academic impact of our data, this monitoring provides:

 - Support for informed decision-making by ESS bodies concerning questionnaire content.